phtnnz/astro/README.md

 - Test Hakos roof and parked status
 - Data packing with 7-zip and upload
 - Count # of frames in data directory, output CSV for Astrobin import
+- Process MPC ACK mails and retrieve observations from MPC WAMO
+- Process MPC 1992 and ADES reports, retrieve observations from MPC WAMO

 Copyright 2023-2024 Martin Junius